dfloer/SC2k-docs/simulation spec.md

 Methodology to determine: A city was made with all 32 terrain levels to determine how elevation affects output.

-The power output of a wind turbine is: `altitude // 2 + [0, 3]` where the 0-3 seems to be partially determined by how windy (a 0-255 range) it is, normalized to a 0-32 range with some randomness added.
+The power output of a wind turbine is: `altitude // 2 + [0, 3]` where the 0-3 seems to be partially determined by how windy it is, normalized to a 0-32 range with some randomness added.

 | Altitude (steps) |Altitude (feet) | Minimum Tiles Powered | Maximum Tiles Powered |
 |---|---|---|---|